Ch-Ch-Ch-Ch-Changes...Turn and Face the Strange World of Assessment

 Making Assessment Transitions Easier for States

-The Center is working with New Meridian Corporation, management and content development vendor for the Partnership for Assessment of Readiness for College and Careers (PARCC) consortium, to develop a framework to make the assessment transition and standards validation process feasible for states.
-Known as the Quality Testing Standards and Criteria for Comparability Claims (QTS), the driving force behind the QTS is to support PARCC members who wish to continue reporting results in terms of PARCC performance levels and/or use the PARCC score scale while transitioning from administration of the full PARCC assessments to custom-developed state assessments that include PARCC content.
-The underlying principles of the framework, however, are applicable beyond PARCC.
+The Center is working with New Meridian Corporation, a state assessment developer, to design a framework to make the assessment transition and standards validation process feasible for states.
+Known as the Quality Testing Standards and Criteria for Comparability Claims (QTS), the driving force behind the QTS is to support states who wish to continue reporting results with the same performance levels and/or use the same score scale after they transition from the previous assessments using test forms developed under New Meridian (and administered by a specific vendor) to custom-developed state assessments that include content from the New Meridian bank (and administered by a state-selected vendor).
+The underlying principles of the framework, however, are applicable beyond the New Meridian context.

 - Design: “What is on the test?”, including item and test development, fairness and accessibility;